 We rate the water with a five-star rating (the original “Siskel and Ebert” of paddling, if you will).
-Admittedly, it’s a totally weird concept (because every paddle is different and our own personal experience is relative) but we consider it a useful way to top-line a trip.
-And after doing this for 2,000+ miles we think we have a good sense of impartial objectivity.
+Admittedly, it’s a totally weird concept because every paddle is different and our own personal experience is relative. but we consider it a useful way to top-line a trip.
+And after doing this for nearly 3,000 miles, we think we have a good sense of impartial objectivity.

 Trips we’ve paddled are listed in the sidebar.
 We also have some handy Paddle Guide overviews of rivers and creeks we’ve completed.
 Our Map gives an overview of everywhere we’ve traveled with links to each report.
 You’ll also find general paddling News, some Features we’ve put our heart into, Videos we’ve made, Gear Reviews of things we really use and even a T-Shirt Shop supported by Spreadshirt.

 All content on milespaddled.com is copyrighted and is not to be reproduced in all or in parts without our permission and linking to the specific shared content.
 The gist of this: please give credit where credit is due.
 We’ve been mimicked and plagiarized, and while that’s very flattering, a simple credit or thanks is all we ask.
 Contact us for more information.